kiboschool/course-c4s-writing/src/communicating-for-success/course-structure-and-expectations.md

 We will be spending 5 weeks focused on written communication.
 The goal is to help you improve both the quality of your writing output, and the efficiency of your writing process.

-At the end of week 6, you will submit a midterm project, that will assess your written communication skills.
+At the end of week 6, you will submit a midterm project that will assess your written communication skills.

 **Part 3 (week 7-9) - Listening, Speaking, and Non-verbal**